Northamptonshire's Community Resilience Service launches new Coronavirus Support Line

 Higham Ferrers Farmers Market

-The Council is pleased to say that the scaled down market since April worked very well.
-The market had an entrance and exit, supervised by staff and Councillors and there were floor marking to clarify 2m distancing requirements.
+The Council is pleased to say that the scaled down market since April 2020 has worked very well.
+The market has an entrance and exit, supervised by staff and Councillors and there are barriers and floor marking to clarify 2m distancing requirements.
 Most traders offer pre-order and pre-payment options and contactless payment on the day to minimise customer contact.
 We will continue with a similar market layout until social distancing guidelines are altered.
 Please see the Farmers Market Facebook page for information on the traders who will be attending and their contact details for pre-orders.